faridd35/end-to-end-data-engineering-sql/docs/data-catalog.md

-Data Catalog for Gold Layer
+# Data Catalog for Gold Layer

+## Overview
+The Gold Layer is the business-level data representation, structured to support analytical and reporting use cases.